samshimoni/Big-Data/README.md

 # Big-Data
 Analyze Super-market Receipts

-uploading cvs reciepts to hdff, proccessing the data with spark(pySpark) and uplading it to mongoDB, choosing two dates and item_name to see the amount of pourches in particular dates.
+uploading cvs reciepts to HDFS, proccessing the data with SPARK(pySpark) and uplading it to mongoDB, choosing two dates and item_name to see the amount of pourches in particular dates. showing the result with plotly(Python)

 steps:
 1. start hdfs cluster on 127.0.0.1:57000